Katolus/nodeJSStartupKit/ReadMe.txt

 Added del function call to userApi.js file + additional logic in index.js

 In this module we also added .vscode/launch.json file = for Chrome Debugger purposess.

+**** Adding PROD build scripts *****

+Adding additional webpack configuration
+Adding new build.js file to build with prod variables Created new distServer.js configuration for prod server -> adjusted to a new /dist path for PROD

+Adjusted baseUrl.js scripts to use mockApi when a variable is passed

+Adding additional npm scripts for prod:
+"clean-dist": "rimraf ./dist && mkdir dist" -> cleaning /dist "prebuild": "npm-run-all clean-dist test lint" -> this will run cleaning testing and linting of the code before building "build": "babel-node buildScripts/build.js" -> this will run build for prod "postbuild": "babel-node buildScripts/distServer.js" -> start our dist server after build is completed

+Referencing bundled Assest in HTML
+- hard code
+- manipulate via Node
+- html-webpack-plugin -> allows to use an index.html template declared in webpack configuration and dynamicaly generate that html

+Minify code and html !

+SAVES BANDWITDH ! = Bundle splitting  -> to ensure user can procced to part of the webpack without waiting for the whole bundle file to downloaded

+Use CommonChunkPlugin to create a separate bundle of vendor libraries so that they're cached separately

+Cache BUSTING !

+Send headers with far expiration date -> update when code changes = WebpackMd5Hash package plugin in webpack configuration

+bundle/minify CSS -> add plugin to webpack configuarations

+Error login !!!! -> for example with track.js etc. (payed solution)

+Adding env dependence with html-webkpack package (using EJS) with conditional